 Currently there are more than 1,620 providers of EPSDT services, including county health departments, federally qualified health centers, provider-based rural health clinics, independent rural health clinics, hospitals, private physicians and some nurse practitioners.
-With statewide implementation of the Patient 1st Program and BAY Health in Mobile County, primary care providers are obligated to ensure that all Medicaid recipients under 21 years of age receive screenings on time.
-It is anticipated that the number of screenings will increase due to this requirement.
+With statewide implementation of the Patient 1st program, primary care providers are obligated to ensure that all Medicaid recipients under 21 years of age receive screenings on time.